flowsforapex/apex-flowsforapex/test/testing_readme.md

 7. Using the Configurations Panel > Engine.
 Make sure that the default parameters use a valid AppID, App Page and Default User ID on the system undertest.

-8. Edit the Test Constants file (test_constants.pkb) to set any appropriate User IDs and APEX APP IDs for the testing environment.
+8. Edit the Test Constants file (test_constants.pks) to set any appropriate User IDs and APEX APP IDs for the testing environment.

 7. You should now be able to run all of the tests.